sudheerj/vuejs-interview-questions/README.md

      })
      ```
 67.  ### What is function shorthand in directive hooks?
-     In few cases, you may want the same behavior on **bind and update** hooks irrespective of other hooks.
+     In few cases, you may want the same behavior on `bind` and `update` hooks irrespective of other hooks.
 In this situation you can use function shorthand,
      ```javascript
      Vue.directive('theme-switcher', function (el, binding) {
        el.style.backgroundColor = binding.value
      })
      ```
 68.  ### What is the benefit of render functions over templates?
-     In VueJS, the templates are very powerful and recommended to build HTML part of your application.
+     In VueJS, the templates are very powerful and recommended to build HTML as part of your application.
 However, some of the special cases like dynamic component creation based on input or slot value can be achieved through render functions.
 Also, these functions gives the full programmatic power of javascript eco system.
 69.  ### What is a render function?
      Render function is a normal function which receives a `createElement` method as it’s first argument used to create virtual nodes.
 Internally Vue.js' templates actually compile down to render functions at build time.
 Hence templates are just syntactic sugar of render functions.
 Let's take an example of simple Div markup and corresponding render function,
      The HTML markup can be written in template tag as below,